allyourbankarebelongtous/pleb-vpn/README.md

 ## Getting Started
 After install you can access the WebUI by opening your computer browser and going to ip.ip.ip.ip:2420 (use port 2421 for https), where ip.ip.ip.ip is your node's home LAN ip address.
-Raspiblitz users can also use the menu with unchanged functionality like in v1.0, see the FAQ for details.
+Raspiblitz users will also have a tor address to access the WebUI at, you can get your tor address by looking in the Menu -> Pleb-VPN -> WebUI, and can also use the menu with unchanged functionality like in v1.0, see the FAQ for details.

 After you do that you will see the login page:
 ![Login](pictures/webui_login.png)

 Your username is "admin" and your initial password depends on your node implementation: